rizkytegar/veonote/README.md

-# 👋 Simple Digital Clock with ReactJS
+# 👋 Indonesian Digital Clock

-A simple project to create a digital clock using ReactJS.
+A simple project to create a digital clock using Vite and ReactJS.
 In this project, I have used useState and useEffect, and I have also used [luxon](https://www.npmjs.com/package/luxon) to fetch time based on the time zone.

 ## Installation